 window.innerWidth does not equal

 This audit is a roundabout way of determining if your page is optimized for mobile devices.
-If your site is not optimized and you want it to be, then see Responsive Web Design Basics to get started.
+See Google's Responsive Web Design Basics for an overview of how to create a mobile-friendly page.

 You can ignore this audit if: